-After Searsucker, our original plan was to proceed to Mandarin Bar for cocktails with a view, but we finished dinner late, and Mandarin Bar was about to close, when we arrived, so instead we went to Chandelier at Cosmopolitan.
+After dinner at Searsucker, our original plan was to proceed to Mandarin Bar for cocktails with a view, but we finished dinner late, and Mandarin Bar was about to close, when we arrived, so instead we went to Chandelier at Cosmopolitan.

 Susan suggested that I ordered The Verbena, which is supposedly one of the most popular drinks at Chandelier.
 It wasn’t listed on the menu anymore, but the bartender said that he could make one.